-- a) A random statistical sampling of contracts is reviewed by legal counsel prior to contract signing to confirm all associated contracts. - b) A random statistical sampling of contract documents, reviewed by the College's legal counsel, reveal that performance bonds with vendors the College does not have established relationships with, are on file in the College's Business Office.
+- a) A random statistical sampling of contracts is reviewed by the College's Internal Auditor to confirm all associated contracts greater than \$100,000 are reviewed by legal counsel prior to contract signing. - b) A random statistical sampling of contract documents, reviewed by the College's Internal Auditor, reveal that performance bonds for contracts of \$100,000 or greater with vendors the College does not have established relationships with, are on file in the College's Business Office.